Dr. Thomas Meagher, Principal – Joined FHC in 2018

 Paul Keenan, a veteran in working with youth, is pleased to be the Physical Education teacher at FHC.
 He has coaching soccer and taught Physcial Education at the high school level for the past 28 years.
 He is excited to be teaching at FHC.
 He is thankful for the great experience thus far in getting to know the students, families, Mrs. Carden and the outstanding FHC staff.

-Ms. Bennett earned her undergraduate degree at University of New Mexico and is currently working on her Master’s degree in Arts Education at Columbia College Chicago.
+Ms. Bennett earned her undergraduate degree in Fine Arts and Theater at University of New Mexico and her Master’s degree in Arts Education at Columbia College Chicago.
+Prior to joining the School of Saints Faith, Hope & Charity in 2005, Ms. Bennett worked in the Arts in various fields; as a designer in the display and giftware industry, a portrait artist, costume, floral and Christmas designer and also in the theater as a set designer.
 Ms. Bennett works in many mediums, but her passion is realistic portraiture.
-Ms. Bennett has worked in the Arts in various fields; as a designer in the display and giftware industry, as a portrait artist, and also in the theatre as a set designer.
 Ms. Bennett’s art teacher in elementary school was her inspiration.
 Ms. Bennett prays that she may be equally as inspirational to all of her art students.

 Francesca Maddock, Art and Music Aide–Joined FHC in 2016